 One reason you may be seeing no flowers on Calibrachoa is that your plants are missing some important growing conditions.
 Inadequate sunlight, for instance, is a common reason they will stop blooming.
 Make sure you plant million bells where they will get day-long sun.

 Your million bells plants also need warmth.
 This is especially true in the spring.
 Make sure your plants are in a spot where they will be warm and get sunlight.
-This will help them begin to produce abundant blooms.
+This will

 In the height of summer, the opposite may be true and your plants may get too hot.
 Make sure they get enough water, but don’t let the soil get soggy.